Did you know that 96.55% of web pages get zero organic search traffic from Google?

 One of the biggest mistakes people make is choosing blog topics based on what they think people want to read, instead of what people are actually searching for.
 The fact is, it's very easy to assume that the topics youโ€™re knowledgeable about are also things people care about, but that's not always the case.

-The solution is to thoroughly research topics to determine which ones you should prioritize first.
-Just because you find topics youโ€™re excited to write about doesn't mean you'll be able to compete in search results.
 You need to consider factors like your competition's authority, whether you'll need links pointing to your page, the type of content you'll need to create, and the level of writing required to reach your target audience.

 You have to dig into the data and identify the best opportunities, not just write about what you're passionate about.
 This is the key to creating content that actually drives traffic and leads.